mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 {{EmbedLiveSample("A long-running synchronous function", 600, 120)}}

-Click "Generate primes".
+Try clicking "Generate primes".
 Depending on how fast your computer is, it will probably take a few seconds before the program displays the "Finished!" message.

 ### The trouble with long-running synchronous functions